wolfvictorOSI/Edge-Data-Store-Docs/V1/Edge_Data_Store.md

 ## Data egress from Edge Data Store

-Edge Data Store can send data to both PI Data Archive using PI Web API and OSIsoft Cloud Services (OCS).
-After Edge Data Store is installed, additional configuration is necessary to send data to both OCS and PI Web API.
+Edge Data Store can send data to both PI Data Archive and OSIsoft Cloud Services (OCS) using PI Web API.
+After Edge Data Store is installed, additional configuration is necessary to send data to either OCS and PI Web API.

-For information about using a component of EDS, see the corresponding quick start guide for that component.
+For information about configuring or using a component of EDS, see the corresponding quick start guide for that component.